 Also known as emotional eating, stress-eating involves using food as a coping mechanism to help you feel better.
 Typically, it has nothing to do with physical hunger and everything to do with soothing or suppressing uncomfortable feelings and situations.

-If you’re using food as a way to manage stress, you might be wondering: Why do I want to eat when I’m stressed?
-How can I stop stress-eating?
-What can I do to reduce stress instead of eating?
+If you’re using food as a way to manage stress, you might be wondering why you want to eat when you’re stressed, how you can stop stress eating, and what you can do to reduce stress instead.

-Read on to learn why you eat when stress is high and what you can do to change this beWhavior.
+Read on to learn why you eat when stress is high and what you can do to change this behavior.

 Feeling anxious, worried, and stressed isn’t a great combination, especially when your favorite snack food is nearby.
-When you eat to satisfy an emotional need, the relief it may provide is often temporary.
+When you eat to satisfy an emotional need, the relief it provides is often temporary.

 From a physiological standpoint, stress causes your adrenal glands to release a hormone called cortisol.
 When this happens, you may notice an increase in appetite and a desire to eat sugary, salty, or fatty foods.

 However, this urge to eat isn’t the result of an empty stomach.
 Instead, it’s your brain telling you to eat so you can prepare for a potentially harmful situation.
-Typically, the stress subsides and cortisol levels return to normal.
+Typically, the stress subsides, and cortisol levels return to baseline.

 Stress-eating is also associated with uncomfortable emotions.

-If you’re experiencing sadness after a sudden loss or frustration after an argument with a loved one, for example, you may turn to a pastry, bag of potato chips, or candy bar to manage your emotions instead of dealing with them through communication.
+If you’re experiencing sadness after a sudden loss or frustration after an argument with a loved one, for example, you may be tempted to turn to a pastry, bag of potato chips, or candy bar to manage your emotions instead of dealing with them in healthier ways, such as communication.

 Putting an end to stress-eating might seem like a difficult task.
 That’s why it makes sense to tackle this habit in steps.
 Here are three ways to stop stress-eating in its tracks.